ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

         hosts:
           www[01:50:2].example.com:

+The example above would make the subdomains www01, www03, www05, ..., www49 match, but not www00, www02, www50 and so on, because the stride (increment) is 2 units each step.

 For numeric patterns, leading zeros can be included or removed, as desired.
 Ranges are inclusive.
 You can also define alphabetic ranges:

 .. code-block:: text